rur/good/README.md

 1. Easy to secure
 1. No surprises

-`good` is a code-gen tool for adding a web GUI to a Golang project.
+`good` is a code-gen tool for embedding a web GUI in a Golang application.
-This is a a general purpose scaffold that focuses on being low maintenance over time.
-The bootstrap is geared towards intetgrated apps like an admin portal or service dashboard.
+It outputs a hard-coded scaffold for a serverside app, with the aim of being general purpose and low maintenance over time.
+The examples are geared towards intetgrated apps like a service dashboard or admin tools.

 ### CLI Overview

-These commands support a quick loop of generating static code that can be refactored to suit your needs, while taking advantage of the Go developer tooling.
+The CLI workflow involves generating static code and refactoring to suit your needs, taking advantage of the Go development tooling.

 #### Good Scaffold

-    $ good scaffold portal
+    $ good scaffold portal home settings

-Create a new app at `[pkg]/portal`.
+Create a new app at `[pkg]/portal` with two pages: home and settings.
 The namespace is read from `./go.mod`.

 #### Good Page